You must usually give notice to end a month to month tenancy.

-It's called 'abandonment' if you leave without giving notice, for example if you move and then post the keys through the letterbox.
-Doing this won’t end your tenancy.
+If you leave without giving notice, for example if you move and then put your keys through the letterbox, this is called abandonment.

 The landlord can hold you responsible for paying the rent until the agreement is ended by giving proper notice or it is re-let.
 Your landlord can apply for a court order to make you pay what you owe.

-'Doing a runner' may also make it harder for you to find a new home.
+Leaving without giving notice or paying your rent in full could also make it harder to find a new home.
 Most private landlords and letting agents ask new tenants for references from previous landlords.
-They may not want to rent to a tenant who has abandoned a tenancy in the past, or has a history of rent arrears.
+They might not want to rent to a tenant who has abandoned a tenancy or has a history of rent arrears.

 Using your deposit to pay the final month's rent

 It's important to remember that you're responsible for paying the rent until your tenancy comes to an end.
 Your landlord could take you to court if you withhold rent.

 If you have a joint tenancy or licence

 You have a joint tenancy or licence if you share your home with a spouse, partner, family member or friend and both or all of your names are on the agreement.

-The actions of each individual person will affect all of your rights:
+The actions of each individual person affect the rights of everyone:

 - If just one joint tenant gives valid notice to the landlord, the agreement will be ended for all of you.
 None of you will have the right to continue living there.
 This does not apply during a fixed term tenancy.

 - If one of you leaves without giving notice, the whole rent will still be due and the others will have to pay the missing person's share.

 - If one of you has caused damage, the landlord is entitled to take money out of your shared deposit.